LJ-Zer/Visio_DPPT/README.md

 # Visio_Automation-of-Labeling (Version-2)
 - This branch is used to automate the labeling process of your dataset.
 Also, I provide certain scripts to gather data in real time using your webcam.

-# IMPORTANT!
-1. Install Git
-2. Install Anaconda
-3. Clone this repository
-4. Open Git Bash on the folder

 # Create Virtual Environment in Anaconda (Git Terminal)
 - conda create --name Visio_Labeling python=3.6
 - conda activate Visio_Labeling